cy-0804/Bus-Ticket-Management-System/README.md

 1. Download Source File.

 2. Import SQL to your database server.

     In this project we use PhpMy Admin to create database and import.
-The sql code in in folder db from your downloaded resources.
+The sql code is in folder db from your downloaded resources.